VazkiiModsArchive/ChatFlow/README.md

-Welcome to the CraftHeraldry Github Repo.
+Welcome to the Chatflow Github Repo.

-CraftHeraldry is a mod that allows the player to create heraldry in minecraft.
-The resource icons in the mod come from [Lorc's Icon Set](game-icons.net)
+ChatFlow is a mod to allow for replacing of incoming chat messages through RegEx.
+It also adds toast notifications.

 ![](http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png)

-CraftHeraldy by Vazkii is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_GB)
+ChatFlow by Vazkii is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_GB)